 Apr 19, 2022: Ordered Apple Studio Display that should deliver by June 3.

 Jun 3, 2022: Studio Display did arrive on time.
-Still, I can’t use it since the Mac Studio has not <sigh>.
+Still, I couldn’t use it since the Mac Studio had not <sigh>.

 Announced March 8, 2022, the Mac Studio with M1 Max or M1 Ultra is clearly the most exciting Apple product to date